-As you continue your exploration of the park you may be greeted by a fisherman casting into the glistening waters of Parks Pond for pumpkinseed, bullheads, panfish or kingfish.
+As you continue your exploration of the park, you may be greeted by a fisherman casting into the glistening waters of Parks Pond for pumpkinseed, bullheads, panfish or kingfish.
 The lake is also home to frogs and various snakes as well as mallard and wood ducks, geese, and even magnificent swans.
-No doubt there will be a bird watcher observing many native birds such as pileated woodpeckers, hawks, turkeys, or vultures, that also make Tarrywile their home.
+No doubt there will be a bird watcher observing the many native birds, such as pileated woodpeckers, hawks, turkeys, or vultures, that also make Tarrywile their home.

 The trails are open to the public year round (weather permitting) and free of charge.
 Trail conditions vary depending on seasonal conditions and natural occurrences.
 Since the trails are intended for passive recreational use only, hiking or riding the trails is at the user’s own risk.
 Please also remember to do a tick check when you get home!
 Tarrywile Park is available for field trips or for use as an outdoor classroom.
-Please call the office at (203) 744-3130, for additional information, leave a message and someone will respond within 24 hours on weekdays.
+Please call the office at (203) 744-3130, for additional information.